leicester70/udemy-core-java-made-easy/README.md

+_*generated with ChatGPT, with prompt asking for a repository readme description in singlish slang*_

 # Kanina Learn Java Now!

 Yo wassup peeps!
 Welcome to Kanina Learn Java Now!
 This repository is all about learning Java and becoming a coding pro.
 Whether you're a total newbie or a seasoned programmer, we got you covered.
 Just make sure you follow the instructions below, and you'll be coding like a boss in no time.